By Gina Morin, Design Intervention

 This is what customers see when they go to your domain name address.
 The website files are what make up the design, and it contains the navigation menu with all the pages that your website visitors can view and click on.
 Think of this as your virtual business building.
 When customers come to your physical place of business, they found you at your address (your domain name), and they walk into your store (your website) and the browse down each isle (the web pages).

-Creating a website yourself these days is certainly possible, and with all the D.I.Y. website builders available, many small business owners try to go this route to have more control and possibly save some money.
+There are lots of ads that tell you it's easy to get your website online, and with all the D.I.Y. website builders available, many small business owners try to go this route to have more control and possibly save some money.
 Despite their best efforts, I have found that small business owners eventually end up reaching out to a professional to do it for them.
 They end up realizing they don't have the time or the skills to make it function the way they want.
 If you start down the D.I.Y. path and find yourself stuck and letting months go by without any progress, reach out to a pro to get it done.
 Reserve your time for doing what you do best in your business and leave the web design to someone who understands how to complete it for you.

 Just like your building needs land to sit on, so do your website files.
 Without the hosting (the land), your website files don't have a place to exist.
 Hosting is allocated space on a server that you purchase for your website files to reside.